karl-cardenas-coding/waypoint-deployment-pattern/README.md

 The URL can be found in the terraform output.

 ### The command `waypoint destroy -auto-approve` does not remove the project and the deployed application
 This is flaw at the moment.
 In order to clean up you must remote into the runner (AWS Remote Session Manager) and remove the Docker container.
 Alternatively, you could terminate the runner instance.
 The auto-scaling group will ensure another runner instance comes up.
 The project will also linger in the Waypoint UI.
+[GitHub issue](https://github.com/hashicorp/waypoint/issues/1934)